There are a number of options available to you when creating text-to-speech accessible questions to account for specific syntax and pronunciation.

 Read this article in its entirety or jump to a specific section:

-Customize the pronunciation of your question by editing the Source code.
-Click into the Rich Text Editor (RTE) within the Question Setup of any question to access its Source.
+Customize the pronunciation of your question by editing the Source code from the Rich Text Editor (RTE).
+Click within the Question Setup area of any question to access the RTE.

 Click Source to prompt an editable pop-up of the source code.